geekodour/o/content/docs/tools/primary_toolchest.md

 This includes all things systems.

 {{< lft >}}
+-   Urgent AF
+-   Sooner the better
+    -   Check if I can write scripts faster with [google/zx](https://github.com/google/zx)
+-   Lazy Sunday
     -   I don't know many c/cpp libraries but would try to use [zpl-c/zpl](https://github.com/zpl-c/zpl) next time I get an opportunity to work on something similar.
--   Check if I can write scripts faster with [google/zx](https://github.com/google/zx)
+    -   I don't play w proto stuff that much but think [protodot could](https://github.com/seamia/protodot) be v.useful
     -   Learn what [multiformats](https://multiformats.io/) is about.
 Specifically interested in multibase.
+    -   Memory profiling is interesting, I never got to try gdb, valgrind and friends properly.
+So someday/someweek might hack around and see how these can be useful.
+[Valgrind and Address sanitizers](https://github.com/google/sanitizers/wiki/AddressSanitizerComparisonOfMemoryTools), simpler tools like [bytehound](https://github.com/koute/bytehound/issues/4#issuecomment-493762691)
 {{< /lft >}}

 {{< coolinks >}}